techbrett/OfficeDocs-SkypeForBusiness/Teams/app-powered-tasks-in-planner.md

 - highpri
 ---

-# Create app-powered tasks in Planner for tailored task experiences
+# Manage app-powered tasks in Planner for tailored task experiences

 > [!NOTE]
 > This feature is currently in public preview.